cormachogan/vtopology/README.md

 Advanced args
-  -pv <pv_id>     - display vSphere storage details about a Persistent Volume -kn <node_name> - display vSphere VM details about a Kubernetes node -sp <policy>    - display attributes of a particular SPBM storage policy
+  -pv <pv_id>     - display vSphere storage details about a Persistent Volume -kn <node_name> - display vSphere VM details about a Kubernetes node -sp <policy>    - display details of storage policy

+Note this tool requires PowerShell with PowerCLI, as well as kubectl
 ```

 ## Sample outputs: